Gravity-Spy/gravityspy-ligo-pipeline/docs/classify/index.rst

     In [1]: from gwpy.timeseries import TimeSeries

-    In [2]: from gravityspy.classify import classify
+    In [2]: from gravityspy_ligo.classify import classify

     In [3]: timeseries = TimeSeries.read('data/timeseries/scratchy_timeseries_test.h5')